BrownbearSecurity/CINNAMON-BEAR/README.md

 - Console-based user interface.
 - No external dependencies required.

-## Installation

-Simply download the latest release from the [Releases](https://github.com/your_username/sunbear/releases) page.

 ## Usage

 1. Extract the downloaded ZIP file to a location of your choice.
 2. Open a command prompt and navigate to the extracted directory.
-3. Run the executable `sunbear.exe`.
+3. Run the executable `Ursus maritimus.exe`.
 4. Follow the on-screen instructions to send or receive messages and files.

 ## License